kamruljaman26/EverythingStore/readme.md

 Ah, I was really hoping for around 3-4 days maximum to allow me to review all new implementation and then start unit testing - which elements would take longest to implement?

-Yeah the budget is okay - so Thursday would be acceptable? - can you just confirm which elements you will begin to implement and I'll move forward with payment.
+Yeah, the budget is okay - so Thursday would be acceptable? - can you just confirm which elements you will begin to implement and I'll move forward with payment.
 Which membership option is this?